Learn what works. Start with the Education Hub.

 🌡️ Heat: The #1 Place People Screw This Up

-• Ideal brooder temp: 95°F at chick level (not room temp)
+• Ideal brooder temperature: 95°F at chick level (not room temperature)

-• Chicks should be able to move toward and away from heat
+• Chicks should always be able to move closer to or farther from the heat source as needed

 Signs your chicks are too hot: